 Blogging is a lot of hard work.
 There are lots of late nights and early mornings involved.

-As a new blogger, I expected once I started to gain traction that it would always be that way.
+As a new blogger, I expected I’d always be growing once I started to gain traction.

 If I made $100 one month, I’d be guaranteed $100 the next month.
 Then I could increase from there.